AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/08_Performance.rst

 When compiling this example, GNAT will inline :ada:`Average` in the :ada:`Compute_Average` procedure.

-In addition to this aspect, we need to set the optimization level to at least ``-O1`` and use the ``-gnatn`` switch, which instructs the compiler to take the :ada:`Inline` aspect into account.
+In order to effectively use this aspect, however, we need to set the optimization level to at least ``-O1`` and use the ``-gnatn`` switch, which instructs the compiler to take the :ada:`Inline` aspect into account.

 Note, however, that the :ada:`Inline` aspect is just a *recommendation* to the compiler.
 Sometimes, the compiler might not be able to follow this